Gap Theorems for Locally Conformally Flat Manifolds: Introduction

+\begin{Thm} Assume that $(M,g_0)$ is a locally conformally flat complete non-compact Riemannian manifold with bounded non-negative sectional curvature and its curvature tends to zero at infinity.
+Assume further that $AVR(g_0)>0$.
+Then there is a global Yamabe flow $g(t)$ on $(M,g_0)$ with $g_0$ as the initial metric. \end{Thm} We remark that it is generally conjectured that there is a global Yamabe flow $g(t)$ on $(M,g_0)$ locally conformally flat complete non-compact Riemannian manifold with bounded non-negative Ricci curvature and its curvature tends to zero at infinity.
+This is still an open problem, at least for the locally conformally flat $M=S^{n-1}\times R$.
+For further interesting classification result, one may see \cite{DS}.

 The plan of this paper is below.
 In section \ref{sect2}, we discuss the existence of a non-negative weak solution to the Poisson equation in $(M,g_0)$ under the condition \ref{volume-control}.
 In section \ref{sect3}, we introduce the global Yamabe flow with the initial data $g_0$.
-In the last section, we prove the main result and discuss other extensions.
+In section \ref{sect4}, we prove the main result and discuss other extensions.
+In the last section we prove Theorem \ref{mai}.
 We may use $C$ to denote various uniform constants.